Stochastically-induced bistability in chemical reaction systems: Introduction

 \section{Introduction}

-Recent advances in measurement technology have enabled scientists to observe molecular dynamics in single cells and to study the cell-to-cell variability (Brehm-Stecher \cite{B-S}).
-Many studies have shown that variability observed in genetically identical cells is due to noise that is inherent to biochemical reactions happening within each cell (Arkin \cite{MA}, Elowitz \cite{El}).
+Recent advances in measurement technology have enabled scientists to observe molecular dynamics in single cells and to study the cell-to-cell variability (Brehm-Stecher and Johnson \cite{B-S}).
+Many studies have shown that variability observed in genetically identical cells is due to noise that is inherent to biochemical reactions happening within each cell (McAdams and Arkin \cite{MA}, Elowitz et al. \cite{El}).
 Understanding how intracellular mechanisms are affected by this intrinsic noise is an important challenge for systems biology.
 Determining what role this noise plays in creating phenotypic heterogeneity has many practical consequences (Avery \cite{Av}).

 An important feature in cellular dynamics is bistability, the alternation between two different stable states for a molecular species.
 This feature is present in many gene-expression systems, where a gene alternates between two types of states (``on'' and ``off'') regulating the production of a protein.
-It is also present in many phopsorylation switches in signaling pathways.
-Causes for bistable behaviour can be deterministic, but many bistable switching patterns are enabled by stochastic fluctuations.
+It is also present in many phosphorylation switches in signaling pathways.
+Causes for bistable behavior can be deterministic, but many bistable switching patterns are enabled by stochastic fluctuations.
 It is often assumed that it follows from the existence of two stable equilibria in the deterministic drift and the ability of infrequent large fluctuations to pull the system from a basin of attraction of one equilibirum to the other.
-There are also cases of chemical dynamics in which bistability is not possible in the deterministic model, but is possible in the stochastic model of the same chemical reaction system (\cite{SPA} and \cite{BQ}).
-Metastable behaviour is also sometimes observed (LydRobert \cite{LydR}).
+There are also cases of chemical dynamics in which bistability is not possible in the deterministic model, but is possible in the stochastic model of the same chemical reaction system (Samoilov et al. \cite{SPA}, Bishop and Qian \cite{BQ}).
+Metastable behavior is also sometimes observed (Robert et al. \cite{LydR}).

 In addition to noise inherent to biochemical reactions, cells also experience fluctuations in molecular composition due to cell division.
-This source of noise is significant, and also difficult to separate from the noise due to biochemical reactions (Paulsson \cite{Pa1}, \cite{Pa2}).
-In this paper we investigate under what conditions a system of chemical reactions in a cell can use these two sources of noise to exhibit bistable or metastable behaviour in their molecular composition.
+This source of noise is significant, and also difficult to separate from the noise due to biochemical reactions (Huh and Paulsson \cite {Pa1,Pa2}).
+In this paper we investigate under what conditions a system of chemical reactions in a cell can use these two sources of noise to exhibit bistable or metastable behavior in their molecular composition.